-York is a large deep red and lop-sided apple, streaked and spotted in green-yellow.
+York is a large, lopsided apple, deep red and streaked and spotted in green-yellow.
 Its flesh is creamy colored, coarse, and juicy, with a bright and puckery sweetness.
-Yorks are harvested throughout early October to December, and they sweeten during their long storage life.
-York is an excellent fresh-eating, baking and cooking apple, especially good for applesauce, cider, jams, and dried apples.
+York is harvested throughout early October to December, and it sweetens during its long storage life.
+York is a good fresh-eating, baking, and cooking apple, especially for applesauce, cider, jams, and dried apples.

 York was named for its birthplace in York, Pennsylvania, in 1820.
-Found as a chance seedling, this multipurpose apple is one of the top ten varieties grown, although rare in New England.
+Found as a chance seedling, this multipurpose apple is rare in New England.